NicolasGarzon0/MapsReviewSentiment/README.md

     python app.py
     ```

-6. Insert in the console the name of the place you want to get the reviews from.
+6. Type in the console the name of the place you want to get the reviews from.
 ## Technologies Used